zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

 #### This should be done at post-PCR bench

 - [ ] 2.5.1.
 Allow the ⚪️ [NEBNext Bead Reconstitution Buffer](https://www.neb.com/en-us/tools-and-resources/video-library/quick-tips---bead-reconstitution-buffer-for-nebnext-single-cell-low-input-rna-library-prep) and the SPRI® beads (if stored at 4°C) to warm to room temperature for at least 30 minutes before use.
-  - [ ] Vortex SPRI Beads to resuspend well
+  - [ ] Shake SPRI Beads to resuspend well
   - [ ] Prepare fresh 80% ethanol
     - 800 uL per sample
   - [ ] Prepare 0.1X TE (dilute ⚪️ 1X TE Buffer 1:10 in nuclease free water)